 A layered remote security approach with intrusion detection systems, permission zones, firewalls, and virtual private networks (VPNs) can limit the vulnerabilities created by remote users.
 In general, all files and directories in both on-premise data centers and cloud environments must have strong access controls on a need-to-have basis.

-Provide cybersecurity training to all users
+Provide cybersecurity training and awareness to all users

 Follow secure coding practices